zales/GitLab2Jira/README.md

-Below is a sample README.md file along with additional documentation that you can include with your open‑source repository.
-You can adjust the details (URLs, repository name, etc.) as needed.

-README.md

 # GitLab to Jira Migrator

 The GitLab to Jira Migrator is a Python tool that migrates GitLab issues (both open and closed) to Jira.
 It handles issue descriptions, comments, attachments, linked issues, and sub-tasks.
 It also supports converting Markdown (including emoji shortcodes) into Jira Wiki markup and provides persistent mapping to resume interrupted migrations.